theKashey/package-self/README.md

 import myFunction from 'myLibrary' declare('lets test it!'....)
 ```
-Not you can test yourself as your final user will use you.
+Now you can test yourself as your final user will use you.

 ### Hint
 Not all tests could and should be run using the `real` bundle code.